 This fall, we are hoping to have as normal an experience as possible, but some things may be a little different than expected.
-Let me assure you that the Loyola University Chicago Libraries’ priority is to serve our students, faculty, and staff while also protecting the health and safety of the community.
+Let me assure you that the Loyola University Chicago Libraries’ priority is to serve our students, faculty, and staff, while also protecting the health and safety of the community.
 We continue to provide services and are doing everything that we can to support learning, teaching, and research.
-While access to buildings and physical spaces may be somewhat limited, our librarians and staff are always ready to help.
-I am available via email and by appointment over Zoom throughout the summer and each semester.
+Our librarians and staff are always ready to help!
+I am available via email and by appointment over Zoom throughout the semester.
+I will be on campus, but will continue to meet with students over Zoom.
 Click the "Email Me" or "Schedule Appointment" button to the left to contact me.

 The University Libraries are comprised of five libraries and two archives spread across three Chicagoland campuses, plus the Rome Center.
-Since Fall of 2020, the Information Commons on the Lake Shore Campus and Lewis Library on the Water Tower Campus have been open for individual study and some limited on-site services.
-Quiet study spaces will continue to be available through the summer and fall but must be reserved in advance.
-Currently, physical books must be requested and scheduled in advance, and picked up at a designated contactless-pick up location.
-This may change over the summer, but we aren’t quite sure yet.
+Since August 9, 2021, all library spaces are open!
+Cudahy Library and the Information Commons on the Lake Shore Campus and Lewis Library on the Water Tower Campus are available for individual and small group study, as well as on-site services.
+Book stacks are open!
+Physical books may be chosen from the shelves or requested and picked up at a service desk.

 Some of you may not be in Chicago or on campus and may be concerned about how you will accomplish your research.
 Most of our library resources and services are available online.